Updated to reflect restrictions at the Niagara border crossings.

 What actually happens at the border?

-- Once you cross into the USA – especially if you cross on foot and usually at the Surrey BC crossing or Southern Ontario border crossings – you will be directly asked if you are flagpoling by the US immigration authorities.
+- Once you cross into the USA – especially if you cross on foot and usually at the Surrey BC crossing or Southern Ontario border crossings – you may be directly asked if you are flagpoling by the US immigration authorities.

 - At the Canadian Customs building, you will approach the border/customs agent, say you are applying for a new Work or Study Permit, and present your documentation, including your refusal-of-entry slip from the US authorities: